cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *ausdenken* 'to contrive' without reflexive pronoun appears to be old-fashioned [@Next].
+The verb *ausdenken* 'to contrive' without reflexive pronoun appears to be old-fashioned [@next].

 :::ex
 Da dachte er eine List aus.
 (DWDS: Grimm *Simeliberg*)
 :::

-The verb *ersparen* 'to save money' has a free reflexive [@Next a,b].
+The verb *ersparen* 'to save money' has a free reflexive [@next a,b].
 The same verb can also mean 'to spare somebody something'.
-In that meaning it takes dative and accusative arguments [@Next c].
+In that meaning it takes dative and accusative arguments [@next c].

 :::ex
 a.
 Er hat alles erspart.